 Jennifer has used her LLB from the University of Glasgow and many years of recruitment experience to consistently make a positive impact on our legal recruitment team.
-Since starting as a consultant in 2014, she has worked her way up to managing consultant through her dedication and leadership ability.
+Since starting as a consultant in 2014, she has worked her way up through her dedication and leadership ability.

 Jennifer works with a range of clients including UK Top 100 firms and boutique practices and assists associates from newly qualified through to senior associates at various stages of their careers.
 She has consistently received glowing reviews and is deeply entrenched in the legal market.

 "Fantastic from the very outset!!
 Moving from a national practice in the north to a silver circle firm in the city Jennifer was able to guide me through the process.
 Stand out qualities were being proactive, never having to chase, and always on the ball, hearing about new roles and opportunities before any other recruiter in the city.
 Could not recommend Jennifer enough.”

 Corporate Finance Associate – International Law Firm

 What can Pink Floyd tell us about Recruitment Consultants?

 Growing up, my Dad used to play Pink Floyd all the time and Dark Side of the Moon was by far, his favourite album.
 It is without doubt an all-time classic and one I still listen to now.
 But what has this got to do with recruitment?